Residential Rain Barrel Program

-Groveport announces the receipt of a $43,800 grant from the Ohio Environmental Education Fund, administered by the Ohio Environmental Protection Agency.
-The grant will fund implementation of a City-wide residential rain barrel program and installation of three municipal rain gardens to be used for a future residential rain garden program.
-These programs are being conducted in conjunction with our partners at the Franklin County Soil and Water Conservation District.
+In 2013, Groveport received a $43,800 grant from the Ohio Environmental Education Fund, administered by the Ohio Environmental Protection Agency.
+The grant funded the implementation of a City-wide residential rain barrel program, and the installation of three municipal rain gardens used for the residential rain garden program.
+These programs were conducted in conjunction with our partners at the Franklin County Soil and Water Conservation District.

 Why Use a Rain Barrel?

 Stormwater management is a major concern for communities, including Groveport.
 Everything that goes into Groveport's storm sewers eventually ends up in Big Walnut, Walnut or Blacklick Creek.
 Retaining stormwater on-site for reuse through diversion of rainwater to rain barrels is a great way to reduce stormwater pollution in the City and conserve water.
 Rain gardens can have lasting effects on stormwater quality by retaining stormwater on-site while showcasing a beautiful landscape project.

 Purchasing a Rain BarrelResidents interested in obtaining a rain barrel may purchase them at a cost of $55 each.
 Rain barrels are limited to one per household and available to Groveport residents only.
 Each rain barrel comes with all the instructions and fittings for complete installation.
 The rain barrels can be purchased at the Municipal Building, 655 Blacklick Street, Groveport, Ohio.

 Remember, you are the eyes and ears of the City's stormwater program.
 If you observe a stormwater violation you would like to report to the City, please contact us at 614-830-2067.
 Stormwater violations include, but are not limited to, sediment running off of construction sites, spills and dumping of chemicals, fuels or any other non-stormwater materials, including trash, into the storm sewers.